frinyvonnick/gitmoji-changelog/README.md

 Make sure you have [npx](https://www.npmjs.com/package/npx) installed (`npx` is shipped by default since npm `5.2.0`)

-Run the following command at the root of your project and answer questions.
+Run the following command at the root of your project and answer questions. `gitmoji-changelog` uses a [preset system](/DOCUMENTATION.md#presets) to handle different type of project.
+The preset used by default is the Node.js one that look for project's information in the `package.json` file.

 with npx:
 ```sh